Strong approximation for a toric variety: Introduction

-A similar result to Theorem \ref{thm:toric} was also proved by Cao and Xu in \cite{CX14}.
+A similar result to the theorem was also proved by Cao and Xu in \cite{CX18}.
 In fact, they proved any toric variety $X$ satisfies strong approximation with Brauer--Manin obstruction off all infinite places (without $\kbar[X]^\times=\kbar^\times$).
-If $\kbar[X]^\times\neq \kbar^\times$, generally $X\setminus W$ does not satisfy strong approximation with Brauer--Manin obstruction off infinite places (see \cite[Example 5.2]{CX14}).
-Therefore our result can not be generalized to their case.
+However, if $\kbar[X]^\times\neq \kbar^\times$, generally $X\setminus W$ does not satisfy strong approximation with Brauer--Manin obstruction off infinite places (see \cite[Example 5.2]{CX18}).
+Therefore our result cannot be generalized to their case.

-In Section \ref{section:application}, we apply Theorem \ref{thm:main} to some varieties defined by one multi-norm equation, the computation of Brauer groups is also given in this section.
+In Section \ref{section:application}, we give some examples which are defined by one multi-norm equation, the computation of Brauer groups is also given in this section.